This is a list of hosting providers found to have problems while using All-in-One WP Migration.

 HostPapa

-There is a maximum file size restriction of 141MB on HostPapa.
-While archiving the website, when you reach 141MB, the plugin will get stuck and will not be able to complete the export.
-Is there a workaround?
-Right now, there is no workaround.
+HostPapa has a maximum file size restriction of 141MB.
+When you reach 141MB while archiving the website, the plugin will become stuck and will be unable to complete the export.
+Is there a way around this?
+There is currently no workaround.

 FSData